derrekb/DjangoGamer/README.md

 <h3>Searching For A Game</h3>

 Now if you want to search for a game recommendation you first click the search bar on the top left.

 ![](GMRZ%20Tutorial/search.png)

 Once you click the button you are brought to this recommender search bar

 ![](GMRZ%20Tutorial/search1.png)

 You then can simply search for a game that you like to get recommended similiar games which will be shown like below

 ![](GMRZ%20Tutorial/search2.png)

+You can then always click either the GMRZ logo or Home button to go back to the home page